Jamie3213/heart_disease_classification/README.md

 We’ve now got our data set in a format that’s suitable for modelling.
 This is a binary classification problem since, given the set of patient attributes, we want to answer the question “does the patient have heart disease?”.
-The simplest method (and the one we’ll try first), is multiple logistic regression, so let’s talk a little about how it works.
+One of the simplest methods for calssification (and the one we’ll try first), is multiple logistic regression, so let’s talk a little about how it works.

 With a typical regression model we’re trying to predict the value of a continuous response variable, for example, a person’s salary given their